jkearns1399/IG_Image_Bookmarklet/README.md

 # IG_Image_Bookmarklet

-This script retrieves the image URL from an Instagram post page accessed from desktop.
-It then creates a button in the top-left of the user's screen which opens a webpage where that image can be saved.
+This script retrieves the image URL and caption from an Instagram post page accessed from desktop.
+It then creates buttons in the top-left of the user's screen which are used to share the retrieved information.

 To use this script, a bookmarklet needs to be created in your browser: